-Dr. Joshua Lederberg, Nobel Laureate in Medicine, pointed out in 1981: It is simply not possible with all the animals in the world to go through chemicals in the blind way we have at the present time, and reach credible conclusions about the hazards to human health.
-Now more than 20 years later, millions of animals are still dying in agonizing chemical toxicity tests, and we are no closer to getting dangerous chemicals out of the environment.
-The WWF has put considerable effort into encouraging the adoption of regulations in Europe that would curb the production of toxic chemicals and people’s exposure to them.
-But in the U.S., the WWF has made little effort to develop or support regulations in the U.S. that would limit exposure.
+Dr. Joshua Lederberg, a Nobel laureate in medicine, pointed out in 1981: “It is simply not possible with all the animals in the world to go through new chemicals in the blind way that we have at the present time, and reach credible conclusions about the hazards to human health.”
+Now, 35 years later, millions of animals are still dying in painful chemical toxicity tests, and we are no closer to removing dangerous chemicals from the environment.
+WWF has put considerable effort into encouraging the adoption of regulations in Europe that would curb the production of toxic chemicals and people’s exposure to them, but has made little effort to develop or support regulations in the U.S. that would limit exposure.